rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

   allowed ips: 192.168.21.0/24
 ```

-The public key and the peer should match each other, respectively.
+The displayed public key of the server should be listed as the ID of the peer on the client, and vice versa.

-You can watch how Rosenpass continuously replaces the WireGuard PSK with the following command that combines the two above commands and repeats them every 2 seconds:
+If you want to continuously watch the current state of the WireGuard tunnel and its pre-shared key, you can use the following command on both client and server; this can be useful during debugging, e.g., to see if both sides keep using the same pre-shared key and exchange it synchronously.
+This combines the two above commands repeats and them every 2 seconds:

 ```sh{class="command-root"}
 watch -n 2 'wg show all; wg show all preshared-keys'